HandrewOltenish/Godot_Projects/Readme.md

 43. Added and working on the first Milestone - **Basic Environment**.
 I should have a platform acting as ground, a tree, a rock, and a player character, all with interactions by **01 April 2025**.
 I need to make a plan, a documentation with each step in the process.
 This way it will be easier to follow, and re-do the game if I hit a dead end.
 44. Created the scene with Player, Ground, Tree , and Rock.
 The scene has global illumination, shadows and a skybox.
 All objects have physics and collisions.
 In the next day I will create the interaction between Player and Tree.
 ![](Treearock/treearock_basic_scene_01.03.2025.gif)
+45. Interaction created.
+There is a function not working.
+It is supposed to remove the "TreeNode" node when the Player is close to the tree and presses Left Click on the tree.